kanggu/pySartorius/README.md

 ### Manual:
-Sartorius - Description of the Interface for EA, EB, GD, GE and TE Balances/Scales
+Sartorius - Description of the Interface
+CPA, GCA and GPA Balances/Scales